 - Not feel ready or know how to tell someone that they are being abused, exploited or neglected. - Not recognise their experiences as harmful. - Feel embarrassed, humiliated or threatened.
-This could be due to their vulnerability, disability, or language barriers.
+This could be due to their vulnerability, disability, sexual orientation and/or language barriers.